 The only moonlighting permitted during fellowship is internal moonlighting.
 The fellow must have permission for internal moonlighting from the program director, which is documented in the fellow's file.
-Internal moonlighting is an OPTION for the fellow, NOT a requirement.
+All fellows at WVUEI share general call with the remainder of the faculty, and on average would cover 2 to 3 weeks of call per year.
+Additional Internal moonlighting is an OPTION for the fellow, NOT a requirement.

-This internal moonlighting occurs in three ways.
-First, the fellow may be performing surgery or seeing patients without attending supervision while in the role of a general ophthalmologist.
-This is considered internal moonlighting and these hours are included in duty hours.
+When internally moonlighting, the fellow may perform surgery or see patients without attending supervision while in the role of a general ophthalmologist.